 - Advocating gender equality in and through the media - from the grassroots to transnational arenas

-All AGEMI video materials (lectures and interviews) can also be accessed through the AGEMI YouTube channel.
+The mini-lectures and associated interviews can also be accessed through the AGEMI YouTube channel.

 How to use the learning resources

 AGEMI enables an extremely flexible approach to teaching and learning and we suggest several ways in which you can use these resources.